Cyber-Chic/poetry-through-play/README.md

-*Figure 0.0: The MooreSignal unit in synchronization.*
+*Figure 0.0: The MooreSignal unit in synchronization.
+ACCII Recalibration Of my In game character.*

 ### 🎭 THE MISSION
 This is part of the **Poetry Through Play** series.
 As a poet, gamer, and music lover, I questioned the possibility of obtaining meaningful life connections with **virtual** gameplay serving as the catalyst.
 The answers reside deep in this repository.
-Each contemporary haiku in this collection surfaced after personalized experiences ranging from my virtual performances to exploring the richness of this **immaterial** realm.
+Each contemporary haiku in this collection surfaced after my personalized experiences participating in a dance centric MMO (massive multiplayer online) game.
+These ranged from my virtual performances to exploring the richness of this **immaterial** realm.
 The beautifully rhythmic gameplay and electrifying songs made me constantly reevaluate my evolving relationship with life and music, bringing new words to the back of my lips.
-Each shot in this collection preserves a **momentary time blip**—an instance where indelible threads encapsulated the digital and physical world.
+Each track in this collection preserves a **momentary time blip**—an instance where indelible threads encapsulated the digital and physical world.

 ---